vuejs/vuex/docs/en/actions.md

 }
 ```

 Why don't we just define the actions as simple functions that directly access `vuex.state` and `vuex.dispatch`?
-The reason is that couples the action functions to the specific vuex instance.
+The reason is that such usage couples the action functions to the specific vuex instance.
 By using the thunk syntax, our actions only depend on function arguments and nothing else - this important characteristic makes them easy to test and hot-reloadable!

 ### Async Actions